everit-org/authentication-oauth2-ri-ecm/README.md

 user to the OAuth2 server.
 It also acquires the access token when the user grants the application.

-**!!!
-Important !!!** The redirect URL used at client registration and sent to the OAuth2 server.
+#### The redirect URL

-The redirect URL is constructed from the configuration of the application:
+The redirect URL used in client registration and sent to the OAuth2 server is constructed from the configuration of the application:

 ```
 [PROTOCOL]://[HOST]:[PORT]/[SERVLET_URL_PATTERN]/[REQUEST_TOKEN_PATH_INFO]